Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{Elastic Ensemble (EE)}

 The first algorithm to significantly outperform 1-NN DTW on the UCR data was the Elastic Ensemble (EE)~\citep{lines15elastic}.
 EE is a weighted ensemble of 11 1-NN classifiers with a range of elastic distance measures.
 It was the best performing distance based classifier in the bake off.
 Elastic distances can be slow, and EE requires cross validation to find the weights of each classifier in the ensemble.
-A caching mechanism was proposed to help speed up fitting the classifier~\citep{tan20fastee} and alternative speed ups were described in~\citep{oastler19significantly}.
+A caching mechanism was proposed to help speed up fitting the classifier~\citep{tan20fastee} and alternative speed ups were described in~\cite{oastler19significantly}.
+The latter speed up is the version of EE we use in our experiments.